 - …helping someone get out of their car

-And, generous with your talents can be very difficult, because that may be how you earn your living.
-Professionals, especially those in the people helping field, are often expected to give their time.
+And generous with your talents can be very difficult because that may be how you earn your living.
+Professionals, especially people-helping professionals, are often expected to give their time.

-I know of professionals who only bill their business clients, but don’t bill individuals that come to them for any other help.
-I also know of a professional who helped someone and at the end of the session the person remarked, “This has been life changing, even priceless.”
-They then asked if they could at least donate some money, since the professional said the session was free.
+I know of professionals who only bill their business clients but don’t bill individuals that come to them for any other help.
+I also know of a professional who helped someone, and at the end of the session, the person remarked, “This has been life-changing, even priceless.”
+They then asked if they could donate some money since the professional said the session was free.
 The professional responded, “That is between you and the Lord.”